How to Run PPC Campaigns in Google Ads

 Whenever someone enters an email address to download your ebook an event is counted in your analytics.

-When setting up event tracking in Google Analytics you have four conditions to fulfill, otherwise the goal will not trigger in Analytics.
+When setting up event tracking in Google Analytics you have four conditions to fulfill, otherwise the goal will not trigger in Analytics account.

 1. Category: Category is the name you want to give to a particular action.
 If we take the above ebook example, the particular case category would be ‘ebook’.

-2. Action: An action is a desired goal which you want prospects to take on your landing page.
+2. Action: An action is the desired goal which you want prospects to take on your landing page.
 In this particular case, the desired action would be ‘download’.